colinmarc/zodiac/README.md

 	def something_new():
 		print("new function")

-You can create a patched module with just the parts you want overridden.
+This lets you create a patched module with just the parts you want overridden.

 	>>> from zodiac import build_patch
 	>>> mysocket = build_patch('socket', 'mysocket')